-- The catapult must be powered by a single mousetrap (not a rat trap) - The spring of the trap is the only force allowed to launch the projectile. - The base of the mousetrap cannot be more than 3 inches off the ground.
+- The catapult must be powered by a single mousetrap (not a rat trap) - The spring of the trap is the only force allowed to launch the projectile.

 Safety:

 The spring arm of the mousetrap can be dangerous.
 For your safety, you may want to disengage the spring from the arm during the construction process.